Antitrust Acts Definition

 Advantages

 - Keeps a Check on M&A Activities: If two very big firms file for a business combination, they will have to get approval from the antitrust authorities.
-This keeps a check on mergers, which can create monopolies and are not in the best interest of the consumers.
+It checks on mergers, which can create monopolies and are not in the best interest of the consumers.

 - Market Efficiency: If monopolies are restricted, the firms produce at close to efficient levels of production, and therefore, lead to lower deadweight loss and higher consumer and producer surplus.